hybridgroup/artoo-leapmotion/docs/events.md

 ### self.make_gesture(data)

-Makes a gesture for te leapmotion
+Makes a gesture for the leapmotion

 ##### Params